geotools/geotools/docs/user/library/xml/geometry.rst

    SimpleFeatureCollection fc = (SimpleFeatureCollection) parser.parse( xml );

   In this case we are manually configuring the parser by hand prior to use;
-  normally the xml document itself is supposed to refer to "test.xsd" after all.
+  normally the XML document itself is supposed to refer to "test.xsd" after all.
   The above technique allows you to correct the mistake.

 * Alternative 2: Ignoring the Application Schema

-  This method can be used if the application is not known before hand.
+  This method can be used if the application is not known beforehand.
 This alternative is to tell the parser to ignore the application schema.
 This can be done with a parser property.
 The following instructs the parser to ignore the application schema::